Rain falls at the summit of Greenland Ice Sheet for first time on record

 “These blocking events are not that uncommon, but their severity appears to have increased in recent years, causing these large melt events,” said Richard Cullather, a climate modeler at the Global Modeling and Assimilation Office at NASA’s Goddard Space Flight Center.

 2021 marks the third year with a major melting event in the past decade.
 The previous large melting events, in 2012 and 2019, were driven by air temperatures and cloud cover and occurred in June and July.
-The Saturday melt event occurred nine days later than the previous melt event exceeding about 309,000 square miles — a surprise considering that mid- to late August marks a change into autumn in the far north.
+The Saturday melt event occurred nine days later than the previous melt event, exceeding about 309,000 square miles — a surprise considering that mid- to late August marks a change into autumn in the far north.
 The sun moves lower in the sky and temperatures generally cool, decreasing the chances for large melt events.

 “This event by itself does not have a huge impact, but it’s indicative of the increasing extent, duration, and intensity of melting on Greenland,” wrote Ted Scambos, a senior research scientist at the Cooperative Institute for Research in Environmental Sciences at the University of Colorado at Boulder.
-“Like the heat wave in the [U.S. Pacific] northwest, it’s something that’s hard to imagine without the influence of global climate change.”
+“Like the heat wave in the [U.S. Pacific] Northwest, it’s something that’s hard to imagine without the influence of global climate change.”

 In August, the United Nations released its latest report on our changing climate, showing an increase in extreme heat events.
 Additional global warming will continue to exacerbate melting at our polar caps.
 If the planet warms more than 2 degrees Celsius, the change “could trigger the inexorable collapse of the Greenland ice sheet,” The Post reported.
 A sea-level rise of more than six feet could swamp coastal communities.